-Change Anything is a step-by-step guide on how to break long standing bad habits.
+Change Anything is a step-by-step guide on how to break long-standing bad habits.
 It gives inspiration and knowledge on how to basically change anything you want to.
-This book is based off of research the authors gathered in their “Change Anything Labs.”
-At these labs they study and work with people who struggle with these self-destructive patterns.
+This book is based on research the authors gathered in their “Change Anything Labs.”
+At these labs, the study and work is with people who struggle with these self-destructive patterns.

 Six Sources of Influence

 With the research the authors have done, they have found six sources that they believe we should focus on.

 - Personal Motivations: This one is essentially your thoughts on the past, present, and future.
 Change one thought and you can change a negative situation into a positive one; it’s your choice.